absurdhero/play-pure-maven-plugin/README.rst

 run ``mvn help:describe -Ddetail=true -Dplugin=net.raboof.play:play-pure-maven-plugin``

 play-pure:compile-templates
-  Translates scala.html templates and conf/routes into scala source files.
+  Translates scala.html templates into scala source files.

+play-pure:compile-routes
+  Translates conf/routes into source files.

 play-pure:link-assets
   This goal allows you to change javascript and other assets and see your changes immediately in your running server.
   It adds your public assets directory to the classpath by creating a symlink in the build output directory.

 play-pure:watch
-  Watches for changes to templates and compiles them to java source files.
+  Watches for changes to templates and routes and compiles them to source files.
 Leave this mojo running in the background and edit templates like normal in your IDE.
-Your IDE should pick up the re-compiled templates after a few seconds.
+Your IDE should pick up the re-compiled files after a few seconds.

 To-Do
 -----